 Leroux Creek Inn & Vineyards, Hotchkiss

-Disclaimer: Over the years, many of the above hotels have hosted me for the purposes of a review; opinions expressed are my own.
+Disclaimer: Over the years, many of the above hotels in this round-up of romantic getaways in Colorado have hosted me for the purposes of a review; opinions expressed are my own.